ChrisFadden/RCWA/README.md

-# PWEM
+# RCWA
-MATLAB Implementation of the Rigorous Coupled Wave Analysis and Plane Wave Expansion Method
+MATLAB Implementation of the Rigorous Coupled Wave Analysis